 One of the most well-known third-wave coffee shops in Nuremberg and my personal favorite (although I maybe be partial, as my friend works there as a roaster and barista) is Machhörndl Kaffee.
 They have several locations in the city, with one right in the heart of Nuremberg Old Town, on Brunnengasse.
 Any coffee you order here is going to be made to perfection, but I especially love their ice latte in summer.

 Apart from its’ top-notch location right by St. Lawrence Church, Espressolab is one of my favorites because they open way before any other coffee shop in the city (at 8 in the morning) and close only at 8 in the evening, while their competitors work till 6 pm.
 Not to mention that the coffee is really good, which was a pleasant surprise given that Espressolab is a world-wide chain of cafes.

 Cafe Bar Katz

-Katz is a chill-out cafe on Hans platz.
+Katz is a chill-out cafe on Hans Sachs Platz.
 They offer a small daily-changing variety of soups, sandwiches and bowls, as well as coffee, cakes, and a range of alcoholic drinks.
-It’s especially fun in summer, when you can sit outside and enjoy an Aperol Spritz or a glass of wine, while watching people.
+It’s especially fun in summer, when you can sit outside and enjoy an Aperol Spritz or a glass of wine, while people-watching.
 It’s one of the few cafes in Nuremberg Old Town that’s open till 1 am.